vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 *baindavāsanasaṁrū ḍ hasaṁvartānalacitkalam* /

-*ambikārūpam evedaṁ aṣṭ ārasthaṁ svarāvṛ tam* //14//
+*ambikārūpam evedaṁ aṣṭ ārasthaṁ svarāvṛtam* //14//

 The *cakra* of eight triangles results from the expansion of the *navayoni* , says the Dī.
 This is why the *navayoni* is said to be present in it as Ambikā, the Mother, the Goddess, who dominates and brings together the three fi rst energy-goddesses, Vāmā, Jyeṣṭ hā, and Raudrī, and who is to be imagined as encircled by the fi fteen “vowels,” from *A* to *bindu* , the sixteenth one, *visarga* , remaining inside.